JuliaAI/MLJ.jl/docs/src/measures.md

 The [LossFunctions](https://github.com/JuliaML/LossFunctions.jl)
-package includes "distance loss" functions for `Continuous` targets, and "marginal loss" functins for `Binary` target.
+package includes "distance loss" functions for `Continuous` targets, and "marginal loss" functins for `Binary` targets.
 While the LossFunctions interface differs from the present one (for, example `Binary` observations must be +1 or -1), one can safely pass the loss functions defined there to any MLJ algorithm, which re-interprets it